Greg Neri

 Greg Neri (pen name G. Neri) is an American author and is known for his work in young adult fiction.
 He has written books in free verse and novelistic prose, as well as graphic novels and non-fiction.
-He has written 14 books for young people.
-Neri is the winner of the Michael L. Printz award and a Coretta Scott King honor and has received awards from the American Library Association, the Simon Wiesenthal Center and the International Reading Association.
+He has written 16 books for young people.
+Neri is the winner of the Michael L. Printz award, the ALA/SLJ Young Adult Literary Award, and a Coretta Scott King honor, as well as being honored by the Simon Wiesenthal Center and the International Reading Association.

 Personal life and education

 Greg Neri was raised in Los Angeles, California.
 He moved to Santa Cruz, California, to attend the University of California, Santa Cruz.
 In 2001, he illustrated his first book for Scholastic, but turned to writing in 2005.
 In 2017, he went to Antarctica on a grant from the National Science Foundation.
 In 2023, he was given an honorary doctorate for his literary output and polar science outreach from the State University of New York (SUNY).
 He currently resides in Tampa, Florida with his wife Maggie.